Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Introduction

+for all Schwartz vector fields $u,v,w$.
+Here, $\omega$ is a variable in the probability space $(\Omega, \mu)$, and the maps $R_{i,\omega}: \Omega \to SO(3), \lambda_{i,\omega}: \Omega \to [C^{-1}, C],$ and $m_{i,\omega}: \Omega \to \mathfrak{M}_0$ are measurable maps.
+We use the notation $\mathfrak{M}_0$ for the space of all Fourier multipliers $m$ of order $0$ with Schwartz symbols equipped with the topology (hence also the $\sigma$-algebra) generated by the Schwartz seminorms.
+The operators Dil and Rot are respectively the dilation and rotation operator in $\mathbb{R}^3$.
+See \cite{T} for more details.
+Similarly, Scheffer proves in \cite{S2} that suitable weak solutions of the Navier-Stokes inequality admit interior singularities.
+Later in \cite{S3}, Scheffer shows that singularity formation can occur on a fractal set of any dimension less than one, thereby proving that the method used in \cite{CKN} to achieve partial regularity is sharp.

-In our paper we show a result similar in spirit to Tao's: one that suggests that improving partial regularity results for the Navier-Stokes equations is not a path to answering the global regularity question, unless one uses more specific structural properties of the Navier-Stokes nonlinearity.
+Our main result suggests that improving partial regularity results for the Navier-Stokes equations is not a path to answering the global regularity question, unless one uses more specific structural properties of the Navier-Stokes nonlinearity.
+We denote the parabolic cylinder of radius $r$ at $(x,t)$ by: